 The MBC involves all seven Central American countries plus Mexico in an effort to link fragmented ecosystems and habitats, and to address the social and economic problems arising from environmental degradation.
 The MBC exists in a context in which there are disputed borders or active conflicts in border regions (Costa Rica-Nicaragua, Guatemala-Mexico-Belize, and Nicaragua-Honduras).
-It evolved from a non-governFIGURE 2 THE MESOAMERICAN BIOLOGICAL CORRIDOR Source: Central American Commission on the Environment and Developmen mental grouping called Paseo Pantera ("Path of In 2006, the second phase of implementation of the Panther"), appealing to the iconic power of a symbolic mega-species in all the region's cultures.
+It evolved from a non-governmental grouping called Paseo Pantera ("Path of the Panther"), appealing to the iconic power of a symbolic mega-species in all the region's cultures.